with Christine and John Valters Paintner

 Does the pilgrimage have disabled access?

 Unfortunately because of the limitations of some of the older sites we are visiting including the monastery where we are staying, you will need to be able to navigate a flight or two of stairs.
+We regret that this is the reality of many old European cities.
+Please let us know if you have mobility concerns so we can help you to discern if this is the right experience for you.

 How do I best prepare for this time?

 Once you say yes, the pilgrimage has already begun!
 Pay attention to the dreams of your waking and sleeping life in the coming months to see what is being stirred.
 Christine and John will be sending some suggested reading and reflection.
+Christine's book The Soul of a Pilgrim is a wonderful way to begin pondering your journey of the heart.

 What is the best way to get to Vienna?